Skip to main content

 7. Click Save

-Ensure the CICADA IR VM can reach the Ollama host on port 11434.
-If the machines are on different networks, open port 11434 on any firewalls between them (see Network Requirements).
+The CICADA IR VM must be able to reach the Ollama host on TCP 11434.
+If the machines are on different networks or behind firewalls, open port 11434 between them (see Network Requirements).

 Model management